phpMussel/phpMussel/_docs/readme.EN.txt

  = WHITELIST SIGNATURES =
    All Whitelist signatures follow the format:
     HASH:FILESIZE:TYPE
    Where HASH is the MD5 hash of an entire file, FILESIZE is the total size of that file and TYPE is the type of signatures the whitelisted file is to be immune against.

- = FILENAME SIGNATURES =
-   All filename signatures follow the format:
-    NAME:FNRX
-   Where NAME is the name to cite for that signature and FNRX is the regex pattern to match filenames (unencoded) against.

- = ARCHIVE METADATA SIGNATURES =
+ = COMPLEX EXTENDED SIGNATURES =
-   All archive metadata signatures follow the format:
-    NAME:FILESIZE:CRC32
-   Where NAME is the name to cite for that signature, FILESIZE is the total size (uncompressed) of a file contained within the archive and CRC32 is the crc32 checksum of that contained file.
+   Complex Extended signatures are rather different to the other types of signatures possible with phpMussel, in that what they are matching against is specified by the signatures themselves and they can match against multiple criteria.
+The match criterias are delimited by ";" and the match type and match data of each match criteria is delimited by ":" as so that format for these signatures tends to look a bit like:
+    $variable1:SOMEDATA;$variable2:SOMEDATA;SignatureName

  = EVERYTHING ELSE =
    All other signatures follow the format:
     NAME:HEX:FROM:TO
    Where NAME is the name to cite for that signature and HEX is a hexadecimal-encoded segment of the file intended to be matched by the given signature.
 FROM and TO are optional parameters, indicting from which and to which positions in the source data to check against (not supported by the mail function).

  = REGEX =
    Any form of regex understood and correctly processed by php should also be correctly understood and processed by phpMussel and its signatures.
 However, I'd suggest taking extreme caution when writing new regex based signatures, because, if you're not entirely sure what you're doing, there can be highly irregular and/or unexpected results.
 Take a look at the phpMussel source-code if you're not entirely sure about the context in which regex statements are parsed.
 Also, remember that all patterns (with exception to filename, archive metadata and MD5 patterns) must be hexadecimally encoded (foregoing pattern syntax, of course)!

  = WHERE TO PUT CUSTOM SIGNATURES? =
    Only put custom signatures in those files intended for custom signatures.
    Those files should contain "_custom" in their filenames.
 You should also avoid editing the default signature files, unless you know exactly what you're doing, because, aside from being good practise in general and aside from helping you distinguish between your own signatures and the default signatures included with phpMussel, it is good to stick to editing only the files intended for editing, because tampering with the default signature files can cause them to stop working correctly, due to the "maps" files: The maps files tell phpMussel where in the signature files to look for signatures required by phpMussel as per when required, and these maps can become out-of-sync with their associated signature files if those signature files are tampered with.
 You can put pretty much whatever you want into your custom signatures, so long as you follow the correct syntax.
 However, be careful to test new signatures for false-positives beforehand if you intend to share them or use them in a live environment.

  = SIGNATURE BREAKDOWN =
    The following is a breakdown of the types of signatures used by phpMussel:
-   - "MD5 Signatures" (md5_*).
-Checked against the MD5 hash of the contents and
-      the filesize of every non-whitelisted file targeted for scanning.
-   - "General Signatures" (general_*).
-Checked against the contents of every non-whitelisted file targeted for scanning.
    - "Normalised ASCII Signatures" (ascii_*).
 Checked against the contents of every non-whitelisted file targeted for scanning.
-   - "Normalised HTML Signatures" (html_*).
-Checked against the contents of every non-whitelisted HTML file targeted for scanning.
-   - "General Commands" (hex_general_commands.csv).
-Checked against the contents of every non-whitelisted file targeted for scanning.
+   - "Complex Extended Signatures" (coex_*).
+Mixed signature type matching.
-   - "Portable Executable Sectional Signatures" (pe_*).
-Checked against the MD5 hash of each PE section and the filesize of every non-whitelisted file targeted for scanning and matched to the PE format.
+   - "ELF Signatures" (elf_*).
+Checked against the contents of every non-whitelisted file targeted for scanning and matched to the ELF format.
    - "Portable Executable Signatures" (exe_*).
 Checked against the contents of every non-whitelisted targeted for scanning and matched to the PE format.
+   - "Filename Signatures" (filenames_*).
+Checked against the filenames of files targeted for scanning.
-   - "ELF Signatures" (elf_*).
-Checked against the contents of every non-whitelisted file targeted for scanning and matched to the ELF format.
+   - "General Signatures" (general_*).
+Checked against the contents of every non-whitelisted file targeted for scanning.
    - "Graphics Signatures" (graphics_*).
 Checked against the contents of every non-whitelisted file targeted for scanning and matched to a known graphical file format.
+   - "General Commands" (hex_general_commands.csv).
+Checked against the contents of every non-whitelisted file targeted for scanning.
+   - "Normalised HTML Signatures" (html_*).
+Checked against the contents of every non-whitelisted HTML file targeted for scanning.
    - "Mach-O Signatures" (macho_*).
 Checked against the contents of every non-whitelisted file targeted for scanning and matched to the Mach-O format.
+   - "Email Signatures" (mail_*).
+Checked against the $body variable parsed to the phpMussel_mail() function, which is intended to be the body of email messages or similar entities (potentially forum posts and etcetera).
+   - "MD5 Signatures" (md5_*).
+Checked against the MD5 hash of the contents and
+      the filesize of every non-whitelisted file targeted for scanning.
    - "Archive Metadata Signatures" (metadata_*).
 Checked against the CRC32 hash and filesize of the initial file contained inside of any non-whitelisted archive targeted for scanning.
    - "OLE Signatures" (ole_*).
 Checked against the contents of every non-whitelisted OLE object targeted for scanning.
-   - "Email Signatures" (mail_*).
-Checked against the $body variable parsed to the phpMussel_mail() function, which is intended to be the body of email messages or similar entities (potentially forum posts and etcetera).
+   - "PDF Signatures" (pdf_*).
+Checked against the contents of every non-whitelisted PDF file targeted for scanning.
+   - "Portable Executable Sectional Signatures" (pe_*).
+Checked against the MD5 hash of each PE section and the filesize of every non-whitelisted file targeted for scanning and matched to the PE format.
+   - "SWF Signatures" (swf_*).
+Checked against the contents of every non-whitelisted Shockwave file targeted for scanning.
    - "Whitelist Signatures" (whitelist_*).
 Checked against the MD5 hash of the contents and the filesize of every file targeted for scanning.
 Matched files will be immune to being matched by the type of signature mentioned